 Check Out Their Fees

-It is common practice for a workers’ comp attorney to offer free initial consultations to discuss your case.
+It is common practice for a workers’ comp attorney in San Diego to offer free initial consultations to discuss your case.
 The firm may also offer representation with the condition that they will only charge a fee if your case is settled.
 This policy helps encourage more clients to go forward with filing a claim when they don’t have the money for attorney’s fees.

 Make sure you ask the attorney what their fees are and when they have to be paid.
 It isn’t unusual for attorneys to collect 25% or 30% of your final settlement or more.
 This can be a big chunk of your settlement when you need the money to cover your medical bills and other expenses.
 Compare attorneys to find the lowest fees.

 Read Testimonials and Reviews from Previous Clients

 Online testimonials are more valuable to you than getting word of mouth referrals from someone you know.
 A rave review from a coworker or family member is worthless if the San Diego work injury lawyer they used wasn’t for the same type of case as yours.

 On the other hand, online testimonials from a number of previous clients will reveal more about a San Diego workman comp lawyer than you probably even thought to question.
 One or two reviews that are highly negative or positive when the rest are somewhere in the middle should be highly suspect.
 If there are many clients who have a similar opinion, this is pretty good evidence that the attorney is a good choice.

 There are some other things that you can learn about the attorney as well.
 Previous clients may talk about how easy the attorney is to contact or whether they are good about keeping them informed throughout their case.
 If the biggest complaint is about the receptionist, you will probably read about that too!